How to access primary health care

 Mental Health Nursing - Mental health nurses in north Brisbane (MHNIB) provide clinical nursing, care coordination and treatment to people to support the care they are receiving from their GP or Psychiatrist in the community.

-Psychologists and Allied Health - Professionals who specialise in supporting people with a mental illness, through talking therapies, and creating behavioral strategies to enable a person to better manage their mental health and wellbeing.
+Psychologists and Allied Health - Professionals who specialise in supporting people with a mental illness, through talking therapies, and creating behavioural strategies to enable a person to better manage their mental health and wellbeing.

 Psychiatrists - Psychiatrists are doctors who specialise in the assessment, diagnosis and treatment of mental health conditions.
 They make medical and psychiatric assessments, conduct medical tests, provide therapy, and also prescribe medication.